 - Players have 15 minutes from the scheduled match time to start the match.
 After 15 minutes teams are able to set the match as a forfeit win.
 The system will automatically accredit you the win after 48 hours if the score is not disputed.

 - Teams involved in an LPL broadcast (https://www.twitch.tv/lpl_dota) are not permitted to forfeit.
 It is the team captain's/org's responsibility to provide substitutes when players are unable to play.
-However, if teams participating in an LPL broadcast are not ready to play 20 minutes after their schedule match start time, they will be defaulted.
+However, if teams participating in an LPL broadcast are not ready to play 20 minutes after their scheduled match start time, they will default.

 1.5.1 - Dead Teams

 - Teams must have 5 active players on their roster in order to be eligible to compete.

 - Teams are permitted to have up to 3 substitute players.
 Temporary subs or stand in are outside of these rostered substitute players are strictly forbidden.

 - In order to keep your elo and scores week to week, you must maintain a core of 3 players from the starting roster.

 - For users participating in an LPL official broadcast, in-game names must be consistent with what they would like to be referred to as during broadcast.